supermax-33/superfile-backend/ENDPOINTS.md

 - `404 Not Found` if the file is missing or not owned by the caller.

 ### `DELETE /api/v1/files/:id/note`
-Clears the note.
+Clears the note (requires the `editor` role`).
 Returns `204 No Content`.

 ### `GET /api/v1/files/:id/progress`
-Retrieves real-time upload progress or a completed snapshot if the upload has finished.
+Retrieves real-time upload progress or a completed snapshot if the upload has finished (requires the `viewer` role).

 ### `PATCH /api/v1/files/:id/status`
-Refreshes the ingestion status from OpenAI and updates the local record.
+Refreshes the ingestion status from OpenAI and updates the local record (requires the `editor` role).

 **Error states**
 - `404 Not Found` if the file is missing.
 - `400 Bad Request` when the file has not been ingested yet (no OpenAI ids).

 ### `DELETE /api/v1/files`
 Batch deletes files by id and reports per-file success/failure details.
+Requires the `manager` role on each referenced space.

 **Request**
 ```json